markandey1414/Chicken-Disease/README.md

-# Namaste, Hello, here I have created an end to end project on Chicken Disease Classification, with deployment on Azure.
+# Namaste, Hello, here I have created an end to end project on Chicken Disease Classification using VGG16 architecture, with deployment on Azure.

 ## Below is the project workflow: